rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 }
 {{< /highlight >}}

-Last but not least in idiomatic Redux your state is normalized in a database.
+Last but not least in idiomatic Redux your state is normalized like in a database.
 The entities only **reference each other by id**.
 That's a best practice, even though not everyone is doing it like that.

 {{< highlight javascript >}}
 {